Ari-S-123/story-weaver/README.md

 ## Module Diagram

+Refer to the [Project Proposal](./StoryWeaver%20Spec%20Sheet%20-%20Aritra%20Saharay.pdf) document for the module diagram.

 ## UI Mockups (Deprecated)

 These are deprecated because a lot of changes had to be made in terms of what features could make it into the MVP.
 Please refer to the project proposal pdf for a rough visualization of the react component heirarchy of the production MVP.